 Monkfish and chorizo is a match made in heaven; add mushrooms to it and it's a skilletful of edible magic.
 Even for those who are not so keen on monkfish!

-They had this thing on Saturday Kitchen television programme where guest celebrities specified their food heaven and hell.
-The viewers texted in and, depending on how likeable the celeb is, they ruled the heavenly or hellish dish to be served to the guest.
+They used to have this thing on Saturday Kitchen television programme where guest celebrities specified their food heaven and hell.
+The viewers texted in and, depending on how likeable the celeb was, they ruled the heavenly or hellish dish to be served to the guest.

 Now I’d never reveal my most hateful food if I featured on the programme in the likely event of being forced to eat it.
 I’d name a safer option, like cod or chicken tagine.
 No matter how ginormous the TV chefs’ efforts, I would never want to be forced to ingest kale.

 The point of that particular stunt was of course to persuade the celeb and viewers that even the most hateful things can be cooked so magically, they’ll become delightful.
 And so it did sometimes happen, the plateful hovered up to gasps of awe and surprise.